MZ2026/ECG-DeepLearning-1D/README.md

    4. The code is optimized to automatically select either cuda/GPU or cpu, depend on the machine. no need to worry about, just check cell 7 and 8 and run them, itwill print if it will be running on GPU or not.

+ And in the file an extra file : exploreDataset.ipynb, can help to explore the dataset we use.